-College of LAS > Academics > English > Faculty >
+College of Liberal Arts & Social Sciences > Academics > English > Faculty > Lucy Rinehart

 Lucy Rinehart earned her PhD in English and Comparative Literature at Columbia University.
 She joined the English department in 1992 and teaches courses in early American and 19th-century American literature.
 Her research interests include early American theater and the history of literary reading practice.
 She has published articles on early American theater.